Right Arrow

 Measuring and demonstrating ROI

-Manufacturing organizations track comprehensive metrics to evaluate AI implementation effectiveness.
+Manufacturing organizations track specific metrics to evaluate AI implementation effectiveness.
 Key performance indicators include:

 Metric